 Dapel brings to Dharmadatta Nuns’ Community a deep and stable commitment to community as an integral part of her personal spiritual practice.
 Before taking her ordination vows, Dapel had travel to France to experience life in the Vietnamese tradition in Plum Village, and to England to the Theravada monastery, Amaravati, to taste monastic life there.
-After a year spent as a nun studying the Tibetan language in the Thosamling Institute in Dharamsala, India, in 2009, Dapel joined Dharmadatta Nuns’ Community as a founding member, and has formed part of that community ever since.
+After a year spent as a nun studying the Tibetan language in the Thosamling Institute in Dharamsala, India, in 2009, Dapel joined Dharmadatta Nuns’ Community as a founding member.

-Along with the other nuns in the community, she began undergoing her spiritual training in India under the guidance of His Holiness the 17th Karmapa.
-Dapel and other nuns in the community have been attending the rigorous 5-year study program at Pullahari Monastery in Nepal, participating in the annual shedra led by Drupon Khenpo, the principal tutor of Jamgon Kongtrul Rinpoche.
-Living in India, she regularly receives teachings from His Holiness the Dalai Lama, His Holiness the Karmapa, Tai Situ Rinpoche, and many other eminent masters.
+Dapel and other nuns in the community attended the rigorous 5-year study program at Pullahari Monastery in Nepal, participating in the annual shedra led by Drupon Khenpo, the principal tutor of Jamgon Kongtrul Rinpoche.
+While living in India, she regularly received teachings from His Holiness the Dalai Lama, His Holiness the Karmapa, Tai Situ Rinpoche, and many other eminent masters.

 Although Dapel had studied English and French, as well as her native German, she had not been exposed to the community’s second language Spanish.
 After her first trip to Mexico to help lead the three-month Vajrasattva retreat there in 2012, it became clear to her the Dharmadatta community was in a position to offer service in the Spanish-speaking world, and she at last began undertaking serious study of Spanish language.
 Since then, she has become increasingly fluent and now leads practice sessions in Spanish.